Optimal Best-Arm Identification under Fixed Confidence with Multiple Optima: General Lower Bound

 \section{General Lower Bound}

-First, we recall the following lemma. \begin{lemma}\citep[Lemma 1]{Kaufmann2014OnTC} Let $\nu$ and $\nu'$ be two bandit models with $K$ arms such that for all $a$, the distributions $\nu_a$ and $\nu'_a$ are mutually absolutely continuous.
+Let $N_a(t)=\sum_{s=1}^t \bone_{\{A_s=a\}}$ be the number of draws of arm $a$ between the instants $1$ and $t$, and $N_a=N_a(\tau)$ be the total number of draws of arm $a$.
+First, we recall the following lemma. \begin{lemma}\cite[Lemma 1]{Kaufmann2014OnTC} Let $\nu$ and $\nu'$ be two bandit models with $K$ arms such that for all $a$, the distributions $\nu_a$ and $\nu'_a$ are mutually absolutely continuous.
 For any almost-surely finite stopping time $\sigma$ with respect to $(\calF_t)$,